This is a guide covering bulb mode in photography.

 - When the desired time has elapsed, simply release it.

 The wired version is a much more affordable option for photographers.

 Purchasing this version requires you to choose its range/length, we recommend choosing the longer ones.

 Longer cables lessen the possibility of you shaking the camera.

 Please note that there are remote and wired releases.
-Some may have other interesting features that you may not need if you just need it for bulb photography.
+Some may have other interesting features that you may not need if you just need them for bulb photography.

-These specially made shutters will help you shoot scenes/phenomena that are hard to predict, doesn’t occur when you are present at the location, or has potential to disturb the subject.
+These specially made shutters will help you shoot scenes/phenomena that are hard to predict, don’t occur when you are present at the location, or has the potential to disturb the subject.